Maintain Your Wellbeing During Summer Break

 - Try making some of these 47 affordable and easy recipes using Trader Joe’s ingredients.
 Check the MIT grocery shuttle schedule for pick up times and locations and find more information about nutrition on MIT Recreation’s Blog.

-- If you are looking for the best deals in the city on a huge selection of fresh produce, then visit Haymarket: Boston’s historic market for the biggest produce bargain in town
+- If you are looking for the best deals in the city on a huge selection of fresh produce, then visit Haymarket: Boston’s historic market for the biggest produce bargain in town!

 Staying active is an important part of your overall wellbeing.
 The Z Center is open this summer, Monday to Friday from 6 am to 9 pm and on weekends from 9 am to 6 pm.
 You can also take advantage of any of MIT’s facilities to play, swim, and run.
 Just check out the open recreation schedules for hours of availability.

-- If you can’t make it to the Z Center, try taking a virtual group exercise course offered by MIT Recreation, take a look at the Group Exercise schedule to sign up or visit MIT Recreation’s YouTube page for on demand classes!
+- If you can’t make it to the Z Center, try taking a virtual group exercise course offered by MIT Recreation.
+Take a look at the Group Exercise schedule to sign up or visit MIT Recreation’s YouTube page for on demand classes!

 - Try Boston’s biggest free workout series, Seaport Sweat, running from May through September on the Seaport Common.
 This year, the series will offer a variety of new classes and instructors like Fusion Pilates, Sculpt that sASS, and Zumba.
 Explore the other class options and register online.
 If you’re looking for something closer to Cambridge there are Free Esplanade fitness classes available as well.

 Being active is important, but make sure you’re taking care of your body as well.
-Try MIT Medical’s Acupuncture Service to treat: musculoskeletal pain, migraine-type headaches, menstrual conditions, allergies, certain mental health conditions, and overall your health.
+Try MIT Health’s Acupuncture Service to treat: musculoskeletal pain, migraine-type headaches, menstrual conditions, allergies, certain mental health conditions, and overall your health.
 Provided onsite, this service is for individuals and their family members who are enrolled in the MIT Student Health Insurance Plan (MIT SHIP).

 Summer is a great time to prioritize and reset your sleep hygiene.
 Learn expert information about caffeine, snoring, GPA, and more in the award-winning Sleep 101 online course (with MIT Touchstone login).
 You can view topics separately or complete the full program—which includes videos, interactive activities, and games—in about 45 minutes.